top of page

 Objective: To use apps and software for speech improvement.

 How to Do It: Use speech therapy apps designed for children.
-These apps provide interactive activities that make practicing fun and engaging.
+These apps offer interactive activities that make practicing fun and engaging.
+They can become a great supplement to your exercises.

 Implementing the Speech Therapy Exercises